-3 Supplier Approval
+3. Supplier Approval

 HARMAN has a defined procedure for evaluating, qualifying and selecting new suppliers.

 A supplier may be the manufacturer of the product to be delivered or a distributor of products as appointed by the manufacturer.
 The target is to use a supplier only after it has been established that they can fulfil HARMAN requirements.
 Depending on the product for which the supplier is to be sourced, specific documentation may be required from the supplier and other activities may be introduced.

 Appropriate registration documents are forwarded to the supplier by Purchasing.
-The supplier must complete this registration package and return them to SQE (SQE.global@harman.com).
+The supplier must complete this registration package and return them to SQE (AUTO: SQE.auto@harman.com; LS: SQE.Lifestyle@harman.com).
 Following receipt of the documents, SQE will check for accuracy and completeness and review.
 SQE will evaluate the supplier's quality management system and certifications along with any quality related requirements.
-SQE and Procurement will make a determination of whether the supplier meets Harman's minimum requirements.
+SQE and Procurement will determine whether the supplier meets HARMAN's minimum requirements.
 If minimum requirements are met, SQE will determine whether an audit is required.
-If Harman's minimum requirements are not met, the supplier approval request will be rejected within HARMAN.
+If HARMAN's minimum requirements are not met, the supplier approval request will be rejected within HARMAN.